 - Weakness of the abdominal muscles

 Contact your provider if your child has symptoms of myotonia congenita.

 Couples who want to have children and who have a family history of myotonia congenita should consider genetic counseling.

 Bharucha-Goebel DX.
 Muscular dystrophies.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 627.

-Kerchner GA, Ptácek LJ.
+Kang MK, Kerchner GA, Ptácek LJ.
 Channelopathies: episodic and electrical disorders of the nervous system.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 99.
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff’s Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 98.

 Selcen D. Muscle diseases.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 393.

 Last reviewed on: 1/23/2022